apostrophecms/apostrophe-sandbox/README.md

 Apostrophe offers a choice of page templates to the user when adding a page via the "Pages" menu.
 Adding a new one is straightforward.
 Just copy the `default.html` template in the `views` folder.
 Let's assume you call your template `myPage.html`.

 Next edit `app.js`.
-This file consists mostly of options to be passed to `apostrophe-site` that configures your site.
+This file consists mostly of options to be passed to `apostrophe-site`, a convenient way of configuring an Apostrophe-powered website.
 Look for the `pages` option, and the `types` option nested within that:

     pages: {
       types: [